A handful of basil leaves, tough stalks removed

 1 small garlic clove

-4 tbsp olive oi, or more to make a loose paste
+50-75ml light olive oil, to make a loose paste

 Roughly chop the garlic and parmesan and whizz together with the other ingredients in a mini food processor until a slightly sloppy paste.
 Serve on hot pasta immediately for the best flavour.